Arjuna Harjai: Early life and education

-Harjai started learning Hindustani classical music from his parents at a very young age and was exposed to various music styles.
-He moved to Mumbai in 2006 to further study under playback singer Suresh Wadkar.
-He also studied piano as his main instrument since a very young age and went on to study until Grade 8 of western classical and jazz piano from Delhi school of music and in 2008 he passed out from SAE Institute, Mumbai as the highest scorer in Audio Engineering.
-In 2009 he studied jazz and counterpoint composition under various music exchange programs in Delhi and Mumbai.
+Harjai was born in Delhi and began learning Hindustani classical music from his parents at a young age, gaining early exposure to a wide range of musical styles.
+He moved to Mumbai in 2006 to study further under playback singer Suresh Wadkar.
+He studied piano as his primary instrument, completing Grade 8 in western classical and jazz piano at the Delhi School of Music.
+In 2008 he graduated from SAE Institute, Mumbai, as the highest scorer in Audio Engineering.
+In 2009 he studied jazz and counterpoint composition under various music exchange programmes in Delhi and Mumbai.